Zac-HD/hypofuzz/docs-src/literature.rst

 We are unaware of previous work which uses this approach or evaluates it in comparison to less-intensive distillation.
-We expect that it works very well if-and-only-if combined with generative and structure-aware fuzzing, to allow for exploitation of the covering structure without unduely standardising unrelated parts of the input, and characterising this is one of my ongoing research projects.
+We expect that it works very well if-and-only-if combined with generative and structure-aware fuzzing, to allow for exploitation of the covering structure without unduly standardising unrelated parts of the input.

 Nezha - efficient differential testing